diku-dk/diku-canvas/README.md

 This command should produce the file `img_util.dll`, which should now be available in the present directory.

-Now, to compile and run the Spiral example, for examples, copy the file `spiral.fs` to the present directory and execute the commands:
+Now, to compile and run the Spiral example, for example, copy the file `spiral.fs` to the present directory and execute the commands:

     $ fsharpc --nologo -r img_util.dll spiral.fs
     $ mono spiral.exe

-You should now be able to find an open window on your Mac showing a spiral (you may need to hit Command-Tab a couple of times to select the newly opened window).
+You should now be able to find an open window showing a spiral (under macOS, you may need to hit Command-Tab a couple of times to select the newly opened window).

 ## License